georgeerol/K8sHelmFlow/README.md

    This command removes the Airflow deployment from the specified namespace (`airflow` in this case)

-This added section provides a straightforward method for users to remove Airflow from their Kubernetes cluster using Helm.
 ### Usage

 - **Kubernetes Dashboard:** Use the Dashboard to monitor and manage the Kubernetes cluster.